Michaelpalacce/HomeLab/docs/Troubleshooting.md

 ### Cluster creation failed ( or everything has gone to heck and I want to re-do it)
 - Run the k3s uninstall script https://rancher.com/docs/k3s/latest/en/installation/uninstall/
-- Rerun `ansible-playbook -i inventory playbooks/install/main.yml --tags setup`
+- Rerun `ansible-playbook -i inventory playbooks/install/main.yml --tags setup -k`

 ### Grafana is giving an error
 - Try deleting the prometheus data source and re-adding it ( there may be 2 data sources, grafana makes a mistake sometimes )